What is the average credit card interest rate? - Cardratings.com

 High, low and average credit card rates

-In the first quarter of 2025, the average credit card rate in the CardRatings survey fell to 24.30%.
-This marked a reduction of 0.25% from the previous quarter.
+In the second quarter of 2025, the average credit card rate in the CardRatings survey was 24.31%.
+This marked a 0.01% increase from the previous quarter.

-The current situation is a good example.
+In today’s uncertain economic environment, credit card companies need to be cautious.
 Late payment rates on credit cards have risen over the past two years.
-They’ve reached their highest level since 2011.
+They’ve reached their highest level since early 2011.

 When more consumers fail to make their payments, credit card companies often respond by charging higher interest rates to make up for the added risk.
-With late payment rates rising, you can see why many credit card companies would be slow to lower their rates, even after the Fed had done so.
+With late payment rates rising, you can see why many credit card companies have been slow to lower their rates, even after the Fed did so last year.
+Some are even raising rates.

 Another factor that is concerning to credit card companies is inflation.
-With the inflation rate perking up and the threat that tariffs could make it worse, credit card companies are likely to be more reluctant to reduce the interest rates they charge.
+With the threat that tariffs could make inflation worse, credit card companies are likely to be more reluctant to reduce the interest rates they charge.

-The first quarter’s 0.25% reduction in the average credit card rate is put into perspective by the wide range of credit card rates represented in the survey.
-These spanned from a low of 17.24% to a high of 35.90%.
+While the average credit card rate barely moved during the second quarter, the range of rates represented in the survey is vast.
+They span from a low of 17.24% to a high of 35.90%.
 That means some customers are paying more than twice as much interest as others on each dollar of credit card debt.

 Impact of credit score on credit card interest rates